Interested in becoming a sleep consultant?

 Bedtime Routine

-When it comes to fostering healthy sleep habits for your child, there is nothing more important than establishing a solid bedtime routine.
-This is something that can be implemented from the very beginning, and the bedtime routine can stay very much the same as your baby grows.
+When it comes to fostering healthy sleep habits for your child, there is nothing more important than establishing a solid bedtime routine for toddlers.
+This is something that can be implemented from the very beginning.
+Plus, the bedtime routine can stay very much the same as your baby grows.

-A bedtime routine signals to your child that it’s time to wind down and go to sleep.
-Even before a baby understands language, they can understand that the smell of the lavender in their lotion and the sound of their white noise machine means that it’s time to go to sleep.
-Providing your child with these signals to their senses allows them to recognize what’s coming next, and the predictability provides a level of comfort to your child.
+Moreover, a bedtime routine for kids signals to your child that it’s time to wind down and go to sleep.
+Even before a baby understands this language.
+Infants can associate the scent of lavender lotion and the sound of a white noise machine with bedtime.
+These sensory cues help them anticipate sleep and provide comfort.
+Predictable routines reassure infants and help create a sense of security for them.

 The components of the bedtime routine: